ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Text editor: The quiz statement can be developed with the spots and options.

-            - Text view button: Enables the text editor to write and edit the question statement.
+            - Text View: Enables the text editor to write and edit the question statement.

-            - Preview View button: Enables the student view.
+            - Visual View: Enables the student view.

         - **Add Existing Questions**